Some Top Tips on how to Enjoy Your Holiday in Paris with Your Impressionable and Independent Teenager.

 Girls Day Out.
 Paris for Girls Tour is the perfect way to spend half a day with your teenager.
 This is a private and intimate tour of only up to 6 people with a personal shopper to find the best discounts in the fashion districts of Saint Germain des Pres and the Marias.
 The tour includes a gourmet snack break and concludes with a perfume workshop.
 How delightful!

 Different Type of Wheels.
 Want a different and fun way to explore Paris?
-Hop on a Segway!
-You and your family could get on a private Segway tour where your private guide will glide you through the picturesque streets and gardens.
+Hop on a segway!
+You and your family could get on a private segway tour where your private guide will take you through the picturesque streets and gardens.
+You will be provided with a 30 minute training session to get used to the segway before they taking you gliding past some of Paris’ iconic scenes including narrow laneways which are not accessible by other modes of transport.

 Treasure Hunt @ the Louvre.
 The Louvre is categorically one of the greatest museums in the world visited by millions who aren’t even art lovers.
 If one of them happens to be your teenager, a fun and interactive way to visit the museum is to join THATlou, which is a treasure hunt designed to encourage visitors to view more than just the Mona Lisa.
 According to THATlou, the treasure hunt consists of following a list of clues that lead them to works of art – or “treasures” – in the museum.
 Team members photograph themselves in front of as many works of art on the list as possible, earning varied points per treasure.
 Sometimes bonus questions are embedded in the accompanying texts – either requiring silly poses for photos, drawing on articles from our blog or from the Louvre’s own information sheets.